cheshire-cat-ai/vscode-extension/assets/step1.md

 # Thank you for downloading our extension

 > **Note**
 > Before you can start using the extension it's mandatory you set a Language Model and its API key.
+> To confirm your setting run `Cheshire Cat AI: Restart Settings` on the command palette (`CTRL`+`Shift`+P)

 This is an extension for the Cheshire Cat AI framework.
 Currently, the extension allows commenting code snippets using many Language Models.
 Other features are on the way.